 Barefeet enables children to be children and to discuss topics or issues they feel important and ultimately allows them to showcase their talent while providing them with dignity and worth.

-The overall goal of Barefeet is to prevent children from living on the streets and the organisation works with its partners to assist in the shared goal of moving children on the street to a safer environment.
+The overall goal of Barefeet is to prevent children from living on the streets and the organization works with its partners to assist in the shared goal of moving children on the street to a safer environment.
 Barefeet Theatre will be profiled soon on CNN International’s “African Voices.”

 For more information, http://www.barefeettheatre.org/